My name is Justin Warren and I live in Melbourne, Australia.

 I tend towards long form prose because I often don’t have time to make things shorter.

 I like working on systems where people and technology mix.
 I have eclectic interests, and I enjoy synthesising ideas from a variety of sources.
 It helps me to see things that other people might miss.

 I run a specialist analyst and consulting firm called PivotNine.

 We help executives to run their internal IT more like a business, and help the internal IT groups to learn how to operate more like a business.
 It involves a lot of translation from technical to business language and back again.

 I got 80% through my undergrad in Electrical/Computer Systems Engineering only to abandon it to earn good money in IT consulting.
 Years later I went and got an MBA from Melbourne Business School, which is almost as good.

 If you want to know more about me for work purposes, check out my profile on LinkedIn.

 I have too many hobbies.

-I write code, mostly in Python, but I speak a bunch of other languages reasonably well.
+I write code sometimes, mostly in Python, but I can find my way around a bunch of other languages as well.